demiera-h/Renegade/README.md

 The renegadeClassMethods file is where I'm taking the raw calculations and making them into methods and classes.
 It is intended to be a more advanced version of the renegadeRawCalculations file.
 Still needs a lot of work; notes in file.

+The brainstorming file is where I dump new methods and concepts that I'm exploring, but not ready to implement in the RawCalculations or ClassMethods files.

 This program was started in February 2016, for anyone who cares.
 It is written to calculate a particular kind of invoice.